faskowit/multiAtlasTT/README.md

 See ``example_run_maTT2.sh`` for modifiable example script to run maTT2, which uses gcs files that need to be downloaded from the accompanying [figshare repositroy](https://doi.org/10.6084/m9.figshare.5998583.v1).

+## What do these scripts ouput?

 After program completion, resultant file of interested will be called ``${atlas}/${atlas}_rmap.nii.gz`` (rmap stands for re-mapped) which will contain the atlas labels 1:(num labels).
 14 Subcortical labels will be added at the end.
 There will be a filed called ``${atlas}/${atlas}_rmap.nii.gz_remap.txt`` which described how the original label numbers from the FreeSurfer annotation<sup>4</sup> were mapped to this rmap nifti file.

+The LUT (look up table) files will let you know the names of the cortical labels (but remember the extra 14 at the end, which correspond to [these regions](./atlas_data/LUT_subcort.txt)).
+For example, see the LUT for the Schaefer100 [here](./atlas_data/schaefer100-yeo17/LUT_schaefer100-yeo17.txt) or for the hcp-mmp [here](./atlas_data/hcp-mmp-b/LUT_hcp-mmp-b.txt).
+Please pay attention to the regions labeled stuff like `unknown` or `???` in the LUT.
+These regions will liekly be in your ``${atlas}/${atlas}_rmap.nii.gz`` ... but you probably want to ignore them for analysis!

+Sometimes, parcellation regions on the surface atlas might be so small, that they don't render in the output volume.
+In this case, the indicies of the outputs will still correspond to the LUT (in other words, the indices should not be shifted!).
+Be aware that this could happen and adjust downstream analysis code accordingly please.

 ## Data Sources